 Image credits Tsuji/Getty Images Signature via Canva Pro

-Sukanya Raghunathan is an educator in management and personality enhancement.
-A mother of ten-year old girl, she also teaches carnatic music and her hobbies include singing, playing keyboard, reading non-fiction, painting, and doodling. read more...
+Sukanya Raghunathan is a leadership trainer and a faculty of management.
+A mother of an eleven-year old girl, she also teaches Carnatic music and her hobbies include singing, dancing, playing keyboard, reading fiction/non- read more...

 Women's Web is an open platform that publishes a diversity of views, individual posts do not necessarily represent the platform's views and opinions at all times.